AntJulRab/guesswhat/README.md

 # Guesswhat?! models

-This repo aims at reproducing the results from the series of GuessWhat?! papers, namely:
+# Guesswhat?! models improved tensorflow 2 version
+This repository was set up to keep track of code changes and instructions for replicating the results of the following papers:
 - GuessWhat?!
 Visual object discovery through multi-modal dialogue [1] https://arxiv.org/abs/1611.08481
 - End-to-end optimization of goal-driven and visually grounded dialogue systems [2] - https://arxiv.org/abs/1703.05423
+as part of the research project Language Vision and interaction at Potsdam University in 2022.

+team members:
+-Pier Giorgio Rayme Battisti (piergiorgio.rayme@gmail.com) -Ian Clotworthy (clotworthy@uni-potsdam.de)
+-Anton Rabe (rabe@uni-potsdam.de)

-The code was equally developed by Florian Strub (University of Lille) and Harm de Vries (University of Montreal)
+The original version of the code on the master branch was equally developed by Florian Strub (University of Lille) and Harm de Vries (University of Montreal).
+Several changes had to ba made to allow training the models on GPU under tenorflow version 1.3.
+That version of the code can be found on the replication branch.

-The project is part of the CHISTERA - IGLU Project.
+We migrated the code to tensorflow 2 to run under tensorflow-gpu version 2.0.0 on modern operating systems.
+Furthermore, a penalty term for repetitions in question sequence was introduced.
+This version of the code can be found on the tensorflow_2 branch.

+The environment specifications for the tensorflow 2 version of the project can be taken from setup/env.yml on the tensorflow 2 branch.
-You can also have access to a more advanced codebase with more baselines by using the branch refacto_v2: https://github.com/GuessWhatGame/guesswhat/tree/refacto_v2
+You can also have access to more baselines by using the branch refacto_v2: https://github.com/GuessWhatGame/guesswhat/tree/refacto_v2

-**WARNING: After refactoring the code of the original paper, we fixed a bug in the codebase (the last generated question was ignored in some cases).
-New scores are greatly above the scores reported in [1] but some results analysis are now obsolete (qgen stop learning to stop, greedy has the highest accuracy).
-We apologize for the inconvenience.**

 #### Summary: